munificent/craftinginterpreters/book/optimization.md

 ^code nan-boxing (2 before, 1 after)

-When Nan boxing is enabled, the actual type of a Value is a flat unsigned 64-bit integer.
+When NaN boxing is enabled, the actual type of a Value is a flat unsigned 64-bit integer.
 We could use double instead which would make the macros for dealing with Lox numbers a little simpler.
 But all of the other macros need to do bitwise operations and uint64_t is a much friendlier type for that.
 Outside of